variantstudios/wisdomwaysacupuncture.com/_posts/2018-01-01-classical-chinese-medicine-what-it-is-why-it-matters-and-why-im-moving-towards-it-in-my-practice.md

 Why this matters is because unfortunately patients don’t always fit into the neat and tidy standardized categorizations of diseases that TCM would make students and practitioners believe they should.

 To oversimplify things, TCM is based on what we call “patterns of imbalance”, where you’re basically taught that all patients fit into these neat diagnostic categories, each diagnosis comprising a complex mix of symptoms.
-You should theoretically just be able to memorize (or look up in a book) all the symptoms related to each diagnostic category, find your patient’s complex combination of symptoms listed there, and then have your diagnosis and treatment — including acupuncture and herbs — presented to you.&nbsp; Very handy!
+You should theoretically just be able to memorize (or look up in a book) all the symptoms related to each diagnostic category, find your patient’s complex combination of symptoms listed there, and then have your diagnosis and treatment — including acupuncture and herbs — presented to you.
+Very handy!

-If only that matched up with real life clinical experience.&nbsp; :-(
+If only that matched up with real life clinical experience.  :-(

 TCM works fabulous when patients do fit into these perfect categories or even a clear mix of categories, but when they don’t, most of us practitioners find ourselves at a loss for how to diagnose and handle these more complex cases; which unfortunately are the norm rather than the exception.